+'''

-gauge (name, tags=None) Return a Gauge with the given name.
+gauge (name, tags=None)

+Return a Gauge with the given name.

 Parameters name (str) - The name the gauge should have.

 Return type Gauge

-histogram (name, tags=None) Return a Histogram with the given name.
+histogram (name, tags=None)

+Return a Histogram with the given name.

 Parameters name (str) - The name the histogram should have.

 Return type Histogram

-timer (name, tags=None) Return a Timer with the given name.
+timer (name, tags=None)

+Return a Timer with the given name.

 Parameters name (str) - The name the timer should have.

 Return type Timer

-class baseplate.lib.metrics.Batch(transport, namespace) A batch of metrics to send to StatsD.
+Metrics

+class baseplate.lib.metrics.Counter(transport, name, tags=None)

+A counter for counting events over time.

+increment (delta=1.0, sample rate=1.0)

+Increment the counter.

+Parameters

+• delta (float) - The amount to increase the counter by.

+• sample_rate (float) - What rate this counter is sampled at.
+[0-1].

+Return type None

+decrement (delta=1.0, sample_rate=1.0)

+Decrement the counter.

+This is equivalent to increment () with delta negated.

+Return type None

+send(delta, sample rate)

+Send the counter to the backend.

+Parameters

+• delta (float) - The amount to increase the counter by.

+• sample_rate (float) - What rate this counter is sampled at.
+[0-1].

+Return type None

+class baseplate.lib.metrics.Timer (transport, name, tags=None)

+A timer for recording elapsed times.

-The batch also supports the context manager protocol, for use with Python's with statement.
-When the context is exited, the batch will automatically flush().
+The timer also supports the context manager protocol, for use with Python's with statement.
+When the context

-flush()
+is entered the timer will start () and when exited, the timer will automatically stop ().

+start (sample_rate=1.0)

+Record the current time as the start of the timer.

+Return type None

+'''

+stop()